Site Contents

 Often while on vacation in a Spanish speaking country, in addition to using a bus and train, you'll get around town by using a taxi.
 Taxis are abundant in most countries and will take you exactly where you need to go.

 In order to prepare you for the taxi ride in a Spanish speaking country review the sentences and audio on this page.
 The phrases on this page will give you some examples of what you'll say and hear in a taxi.
-You'll learn phrases to find out if a taxi is free, have someone get you a taxi, find out how much it would cost to use the taxi to go to a certain destination, and to find out how long it will take to get somewhere in a taxi, if you have a large group how many will fit in a single taxi, is the taxi available, give specific directions to the driver like stopping at the corner, and also about paying and tipping.
+You'll learn phrases to find out if a taxi is free, have someone get you a taxi, find out how much it would cost to use the taxi to go to a certain destination, and to find out how long it will take to get somewhere in a taxi,

 - Por favor, consigame un taxi.